YinYin-Falcon/TwitchCategoryNotifications-to-DiscordWebhook/README.md

 # TwitchCategoryNotifications-to-DiscordWebhook

 Well hello there!
 This is a little google apps script with google sheets as a database.
-It can fetch live streams from a game category of your choice
+It can fetch live streams from a twitch game category of your choice
-and post new any new streams to a discord channel webhook.
+and post any new streams to a discord channel webhook.

 Here is how to set it up: